Winter wheat

 In countries that experience mild winters, such as in South Asia (India, Pakistan, Nepal, Bangladesh), North Africa, the Middle East and the lower latitudes (e.g. Sonora in Mexico), spring wheat (not requiring a period of vernalization) is also sown in the autumn (November–December) and harvested in late spring (April–May) the next year.
-This spring wheat planted in the autumn and grown over the winter is sometimes also incorrectly called "winter wheat".
+This spring wheat planted in the autumn and grown over the winter is sometimes also incorrectly called "winter wheat", and is also known as a Rabi crop.

 Hard winter wheats have a higher gluten protein content than other wheats.
 They are used to make flour for yeast breads, or are blended with soft spring wheats to make the all-purpose flour used in a wide variety of baked products.
 Pure soft wheat is used for specialty or cake flour.
 Durum, the hardest wheat, is primarily used for making pasta.
 Almost all durum wheat grown in North America is spring-planted.

 Winter wheat is grown throughout Europe and North America, and in Siberia.

 Cultivation

-Winter wheat is grown as a cash crop or a cover crop.
+Winter wheat is grown as a cash crop and a forage crop.
 Optimal growing conditions for winter wheat include high-drainage soil with medium texture.
 Mid-quality soil nutrient content is best for winter wheat, with an appropriate supply of nitrogen being critical for the wheat to be able to establish itself in time before winter dormancy.
 In addition, a firm seedbed helps protect the wheat over the winter period.
+In the United States, about 40% of the total wheat production is of a strain known as hard red winter wheat, with soft red winter wheat contributing another 15% of the annual wheat crop.
+There are also winter varieties of white wheat.
+Soft red winter wheat is also grown in the Canadian province of Ontario, along with white winter wheat.